Loaded word of the week: Cosmopolitan

 - The word has terrible echoes from history, and was used by authoritarians to tag those who oppose them for harassment and worse, she writes

-Ruth Ben-Ghiat is a frequent contributor to CNN Opinion and a professor of history and Italian studies at New York University who writes about authoritarianism and propaganda.
+Ruth Ben-Ghiat is a frequent contributor to CNN Opinion, and professor of history and Italian studies at New York University.
+Follow her on Twitter @ruthbenghiat.
 The opinions expressed in this commentary are solely those of the author.

 (CNN)When I was a child, we had a next-door neighbor, an elderly woman.
 She spoke only to my mother, who was blonde, green-eyed and Scottish.
 When my dark-skinned father (who was from the Middle East, but often taken for Indian or Hispanic) would cross her path, she would stare stonily into the distance.
 It was awkward.